bernardocarvalho/MARTe2/Docs/User/source/tutorial/environment/building.rst

 Building
 --------

+In previous steps we have download and install some applications necessary to run the demos.
+For instance, we installed `MDSplus <https://www.mdsplus.org/index.php/Introduction>`_, which is a set of software tools for data acquisition and storage and a methodology for management of complex scientific data.MDSplus allows all data from an experiment or simulation code to be stored into a single, self-descriptive, hierarchical structure, that was designed to enable users to easily construct complete and coherent data sets.

+Next we also need to build some additional ones.
 These are the necessary steps to build all the needed libraries:

 **Open623541**